ramyarajendran27/how-to-work-with-filtering-options-in-vue-grid/README.md

 cd grid-example
 ```

-## Installing
+## Installation

-Once done with downloading, next you need to install the necessary packages required to run this application locally.
-The `npm install` command will install all the needed Vue packages into your current project and to do so, run the below command.
+After downloading, you need to install the packages required to run this application locally.
+To do so, run the following command:

 ```
 npm install